 - 1. Source of installation: Make sure that the devices used for installation are working properly, including boot devices such as CD/DVD and CD/DVD-ROM. - 2.
 Cable connection: Check to make sure that all cables are connected and working properly. - 3.
 Using the minimum configuration for troubleshooting: Remove all unnecessary components (starting with add-on cards first), and use the minimum configuration (but with a CPU and a memory module installed) to identify the trouble areas.
 Refer to the steps listed in Section A above for proper troubleshooting procedures. - 4.
 Identifying bad components by isolating them: If necessary, remove a component in question from the chassis, and test it in isolation to make sure that it works properly.
-Replace a bad component with a good one. - 5.
-Check and change one component at a time instead of changing several items at the same time.
-This will help isolate and identify the problem.
+Replace a bad component with a good one.

+- same time.
+This will help isolate and identify the problem. - good and the old system has problems.